 External Limited Submission Awards.
 There are a number of external awards for which graduate students can apply.
 Many of these awards are 'limited submission', i.e., a department or university may only nominate a restricted number of students.
-It is the Department's policy that all internal selection processes for limited submission awards are coordinated by the Graduate Studies
+It is the Department's policy that all internal selection processes for limited submission awards are coordinated by the Graduate Studies Committee.

-Committee.
 Students that identify a limited submission award opportunity that requires departmental endorsement should contact the Chair of Graduate Studies at the earliest opportunity to coordinate the nomination process.

 Travel Awards.
 The Department of Chemistry provides up to \$500 toward the attendance of one (1) conference related to the student's PhD research.
 For information on how to access these funds, please consult the Graduate Coordinator.
 Additionally, travel awards for both domestic and international conferences are awarded annually on a competitive basis.
-Calls for applications will be solicited in January of each year.
+Calls for applications will be solicited in November for awards to support travel in the following calendar year.
+Every research group can submit one domestic and one international travel grant application per year.
+Groups with >6 graduate students may submit one additional application (either domestic or international) that will be considered if awards remain after considering the initial pool of applicants.
+As such, we encourage interested students to consult with their advisors prior to applying for travel awards.
 Successful applicants will be offered reimbursement for 75% of expenses up to a maximum reimbursed amount of \$1500 (for domestic conferences, including Canada) or \$2500 (for international conferences); students' research advisors are responsible for reimbursing the remaining 25% of conference costs.
 Students are eligible for one departmental travel award (domestic or international) during their time as a student at the University of Rochester.
 Applications will consist of the following materials: (i) a one (1) page statement on how attendance will benefit the student's professional growth; (ii) a Curriculum Vitae; (iii) a recommendation letter from their research advisor that specifically addresses the importance of attending that particular conference (may be submitted separately by the advisor).
 Only students who will be presenting research at the conference (i.e. poster or oral presentation) are eligible.